-- Obtain a C Licence from Nation

-- Gain Regional/National judging experience

-- Attend an International Judging Clinic.

-- Satisfactory completion of steno/written exam at an International Clinic.

-- If prerequisite for judging experience is met, the judge is eligible to obtain an international Licence.
+- Obtain a C Licence via the official certification path - Gain Regional/National judging experience - Attend an International Judging Clinic. - Satisfactory completion of steno/written exam at an International Clinic. - If prerequisite for judging experience is met, the judge is eligible to obtain an international Licence.
 (See 3311.6 Qualifications - Licence)